Original Issuance Date: March 31, 2020

-The purpose of this policy is to temporarily amend UW System Administrative Policy 1213, Wisconsin and Federal Family and Medical Leave Act in compliance with the provisions of the Families First Coronavirus Response Act of 2020.
+The purpose of this policy is to temporarily amend UW System Administrative Policy 1213, Wisconsin and Federal Family and Medical Leave Act, in compliance with the provisions of the Families First Coronavirus Response Act of 2020, and should read consistent with that law.
 It provides additional paid family and medical leave for a qualifying need related to a public health emergency.
 It also expands the eligibility criteria for this specific type of Emergency Family and Medical Leave.

 This policy temporarily amends UW System Administrative Policy 1213, Wisconsin and Federal Family and Medical Leave Act.

-This policy applies to all employees who have worked in the 30 days prior to claiming leave.
+This policy applies to all employees of the University of Wisconsin System who have worked in the 30 days prior to claiming leave.
 Employees whose appointments have ended because there is no work for them to perform are not eligible for expanded FMLA leave.